Program funding and eligibility

 Aged, Blind, Disabled (ABD)

-Aged, Blind, Disabled (ABD) is a full-coverage Medicaid eligibility classification and program for low-income adults who are either 65 and older, blind, or disabled (as determined by Social Security).1
+Aged, Blind, Disabled (ABD) is a full-coverage Medicaid eligibility classification and program for low-income adults who are either 65 and older, blind, or disabled (as determined by Social Security).

 Categorically needy

-Categorically needy is one pathway for Medicaid eligibility for people who are either financially needy with children, financially needy and pregnant, or an Aged, Blind, Disabled (ABD) individual.
-The base for covered services under categorically needy is much wider than for other types of Medicaid eligibility.2
+Categorically needy is one pathway for Medicaid eligibility for people who are either financially needy with children, financially needy and pregnant, or an Aged, Blind or Disabled (ABD) individual.
+The base for covered services under categorically needy is much wider than for other types of Medicaid eligibility.

 Continuous eligibility

-Often implemented for children through the Children’s Health Insurance Program (CHIP), continuous eligibility refers to an approach to Medicaid enrollment that allows for an individual to continue to receive Medicaid coverage and care — even if financial changes would otherwise change that eligibility.3
+Continuous eligibility refers to an approach to Medicaid enrollment that allows for an individual to continue to receive Medicaid coverage and care – even if financial changes would otherwise change that eligibility.
+For children under 19 the mandated continuous eligibilty period is 12 months.

 Dual eligibility

 Dual eligibility refers to an individual’s eligibility to enroll in both Medicaid and Medicare programs.
-Individuals who are eligible for both programs are commonly referred to as duals or dual eligibles.4
+Individuals who are eligible for both programs are commonly referred to as dual eligibles.

 Federal Financial Participation (FFP)